Made with only five ingredients, this recipe for Baked Ziti is sure to be a crowd pleaser! The addition of garlic salt adds a twist to the dish!

 - Preheat oven to 350 degrees.

-- Brown the ground beef in a skillet.
+- Brown the ground beef in a non-stick skillet.

 - Add the garlic salt while browning, stirring until crumbly.